-- 3.17 Suitably sized refuse stores will be proposed to be provided within the Proposed Development which are separated for the hotel/retail and residential uses, designed to accommodate the anticipated waste collection requirements of each use respectively.
-The hotel, residential and retail sections of the development will all store their waste on the ground floor of the Site within appropriately sized stores. - 3.18 The proposed bin stores have been designed to accommodate the waste arisings anticipated using prevailing guidance including British Standards BS5906:2005, benefitting from access within the building for site staff or residents to dispose of waste whilst also being provided with a direct external door to enable the appropriate collection of waste and direct access for waste collection operatives. - 3.19 An Operational Waste Management Plan has been prepared to provide detailed information regarding waste storage and collection and has been submitted as a separate document to support the planning application.
+- 3.16 A suitably sized waste store is proposed to be provided within the Proposed Development which accommodates the waste for the hotel and restaurant uses, located at the ground floor with appropriate external access. - 3.17 The proposed bin store has been designed to accommodate the waste arisings anticipated using prevailing guidance including British Standards BS5906:2005, benefitting from access within the building for site staff to dispose of waste whilst also being provided with a direct external door to enable the appropriate collection of waste and direct access for waste collection operatives. - 3.18 An Operational Waste Management Plan has been prepared to provide detailed information regarding waste storage and collection and has been submitted as a separate document to support the planning application.
 The Waste Management Plan sets out how waste storage provision has been calculated and supplemented by information on management and collection of waste for each use separately.